 6 a.m. to 10 p.m.
 Tuesday at Garden City High School.

-This increase is equal to the district’s tax-cap limit, so a simple majority is required to approve the budget.
+This increase is less than the district’s tax-cap limit of 1.54 percent, so a simple majority vote will be required to approve the budget.

 School taxes on the average single-family home would increase by 0.33 percent, from $10,632 to $10,667.